davidhu2006/cs246e-notes/Notes/problem_15.md

     - Are tuned to minimize copying

 Just use vectors, and you'll never have to manage arrays again.
-C++ has enough abstraction facilites to make programming easier than C.
+C++ has enough abstraction facilities to make programming easier than C.

 But what about single objects?